-Another study [15] conducted in 2017, reflected link between BD systems and disaster management.
-Big Data Analytics technologies was implemented on a dataset from the National Hydraulic Research Institute of Malaysia in order to analyze the hydroclimate data.
-The goal was to extract insights on climate change and thus provide information to prepare, mitigate, respond and recover from natural disasters.
-The application of BD technologies allowed the detection of periods of extreme precipitation and runoff as well as tracing drought episodes.
+Another study [15] conducted in 2017, reflected the link between BD systems and disaster management where Big Data Analytics technologies was implemented on a dataset from the National Hydraulic Research Institute of Malaysia in order to analyze the hydroclimate data to extract insights on climate change and thus provide information to prepare, mitigate, respond and recover from natural disasters.
+The applications of BD technologies allowed detecting periods of extreme precipitation and runoff projection as well as tracing drought episodes.